 This is the only black sand beach in Cuba, about five miles outside of the city.
 There are three buildings here.
 An old hotel that was a tourist destination in the 1950s, Villa Gaviota and a campground. place.
 Arrive with low expectations and you will not be disappointed.

 This is the prison where Fidel Castro was incarcerated after his attack on the Moncada barracks.
 The prison is closed and there is nothing to see but the shell of the building so you can walk around without any entrance fee.
 However, there is a museum there that you will have to pay for.

-A very famous site, especially because of offers of diving in Punta Francés, a world known place among diving community.
-Besides it is worthy visiting the beach of Hotel Colony.
-Photos - Hotel ColonyIt is a very peaceful beach due to the fact that hotel´s customers spend most of the time into the water.
-Here you find hammocks, palm shadows, fine sand and crystalline waters.
+A very famous site, especially because of offers of diving in Punta Francés, a world-known place among the diving community.
+Besides, it is worthy of visiting the beach of Hotel Colony.
+Photos – Hotel ColonyIt is a very peaceful beach due to the fact that hotel´s customers spend most of the time into the water.
+Here you find hammocks, palm shadows, fine sand, and crystalline waters.
 The hotel restaurant is expensive with offers in CUC.
 People who don´t want to spend 10 CUC in a meal, could take with them their lunch from Nueva Gerona and buy a cold beer or good Cuban cocktail at the restaurant.
-The entrance to the hotel just to use the beach costs around 2 CUC per person..
+The entrance to the hotel just to use the beach costs around 2 CUC per person.